safely-project/anchor/docs/src/tutorials/tutorial-0.md

 `Accounts`--here, the `Initialize` struct.

 * `#[derive(Accounts)]` The `Accounts` derive macro marks a struct containing all the accounts that must be specified for a given instruction.
-To understand Accounts on Solana, see the [docs](https://docs.solana.com/developing/programming-model/accounts).
+To understand Accounts on Safecoin, see the [docs](https://docs.solana.com/developing/programming-model/accounts).
 In subsequent tutorials, we'll demonstrate how an `Accounts` struct can be used to specify constraints on accounts given to your program.
 Since this example doesn't touch any